The meaning of CPD:

 Where is CPD certification recognised?

+Each CPD credit can be converted into CE credits.
 Here at psychotherapycourses.com we cater to an international audience, find out where CPD is most commonly accepted.

 Is CPD certification recognised in the UK?